shobhitraj1/Stick-Hero/README.md

 The game also incorporates multithreading approach that allows the JUnit tests to run concurrently with the main game, providing a way to test the game's functionality independently and concurrently.
 It separates concerns into distinct classes, each responsible for specific functionalities, resulting in a well-organized and easy-to-maintain system.

+📌 Important: Please make sure to follow the guidelines and policies outlined by the institution regarding the use of shared coursework materials.
+Use this repository responsibly and avoid any violations of academic integrity.
+Codes are provided for reference purposes only.
+It's recommended to understand the solutions and implement them independently.